se-edu/learningresources/contents/data/sql/SQL.md

 ## Why learn SQL?

 The main reason why you should learn SQL relates to the widespread adoption of SQL.
-As SQL is not limited to any particular operating system or programming language, it is **widely used** in the RDBMSs used by a lot of web, mobile and other software applications.
+As SQL is not limited to any particular operating system or programming language, RDBMSs (which use SQL)  are **widely used** by a lot of software applications %%(web, mobile etc.)%%.
 Hence, in order to utilize almost any relational database or RDBMS available today, you need to know the SQL language.

 ## Disadvantage